Kilcekru/libraries/packages/ts-basics/README.md

 };
 ```

+Don't forget to add a file called `.eslintignore` in your project root.
+Specify all files that don't need linting (like node_modules and build artifacts)

 **Eslint and typescript**
 `@typescript-eslint/parser` is used for all typescript files.
 For this to work it is necessary that all typescript file are included in a `tsconfig.json` file